MinecraftU/mcu-curriculum/server_instructions/server_instructions.md

 * Server address: **mcucreative.mcph.co**
 * Minecraft version: 1.12

-This server uses server extensions to support multiple worlds.

-The default world is a creative world, appropriate for players of all skill levels.

-There are other worlds that players can move to, however a player can always go back to the creative world with the following command:

-`/mvtp world`

 This is a whitelisted server.
 To be added to the server email your username to [info@minecraftu.org](mailto:info@minecraftu.org).

 ## ComputerCraft Survival Server